EvaluationContext/evaluationcontext.github.io/_posts/2024-12-22-IncrementalRefersh-Parameters.md

 ## Problem/Solution

-When you are working on a Power BI file locally you will have static `RangeStart` and `RangeEnd` parameters filtering a table to a given data range.
+When you are working on a Power BI file locally you will have static `RangeStart`{:.console} and `RangeEnd`{:.console} parameters filtering a table to a given data range.

 ```
 //RangeStart